Highlights & Special Events

 - Overseeing the organizational, regulatory, and team components of systems-based practice.

-Interprofessional Leadership Skills Workshop for Creating Positive Change Within Programs: Communication and Business Planning for Emerging, Early-Career or Later-Career Leaders (P02)
+Interprofessional Leadership Skills for Creating Positive Change (AAHPM and CAPC Collaborative Workshop) (P02)

 Successfully leading positive change, particularly in the fields of palliative care and hospice, necessitates an awareness of your communication style, ability to build strong team connections, ability to foster strategic relationships, and an understanding of business concepts and perspectives.
 Leadership is also a journey that can feel lonely and frustrating, but with strong relationships and effective planning leaders can flourish.